Ghost Broking Update

-The number of people scammed increased more than 66% during the months of July to December.
+The number of people scammed increased more than 66% during the 2020 months of July to December.
 An area showing increasing reports of fraud is, indeed, insurance broking.
-Ghost broking has seen a 10% increase in 2020, mostly affecting those under the age of 29, however over-29 year olds have also fallen victim to the fraudsters.
+Ghost broking has seen a 10% increase in 2020, mostly affecting those under the age of 29, however many over-29 year olds have also fallen victim to the fraudsters.

 Ghost brokers are fraudsters who sell clients cheap insurance deals that hold no legitimacy and provide no form of cover.
 The scam takes a few forms, but mainly consists of either: Paid for insurance company policies which are then doctored before being sold to clients, or, fake policies created which are then sold to clients.
 As well as forged documents, fraudulent brokers may arrange and charge for a valid insurance policy which they will then cancel without your knowledge, leaving you uninsured and unaware.